Ada Lovelace Day

 Ada Lovelace Day is an international celebration of the achievements of women in science, technology, engineering and maths (STEM).

-This year, it falls on Tuesday 14 October 2014.
 Tickets are now on sale for our amazing evening event, featuring mathematician Dr Hannah Fry, musician Caro C, structural engineer Roma Agrawal, geneticist Dr Turi King, TV presenter Konnie Huq, artist Naomi Kashiwagi, technologists Steph Troeth, physicist Dr Helen Czerski and hosted by our inimitable ALD Live producer, Helen Arney!

-Tickets are on sale now, and are free for Ri Members and Fellows, £6 for Ri Associates, £8 for Concessions and £12 for everyone else.
+This event is free for Ri Members and Fellows, £6 for Ri Associates, £8 for Concessions and £12 for everyone else.
 Buy your tickets now, find out more about the event or see accessibility information for the venue.

 Ada Lovelace Day for Schools